Zymbit-Docs/docs/content/reference/real-time-clock/index.md

 ## Applicable Products

-The information included in this post applies to [Zymkey 4](https://docs.zymbit.com/quickstart/getting-started/zymkey4/), [HSM4](https://docs.zymbit.com/quickstart/getting-started/hsm4/), and [HSM6](https://docs.zymbit.com/quickstart/getting-started/hsm6/).
+The information included in this post applies to [ZYMKEY44](https://docs.zymbit.com/getting-started/zymkey4/), [HSM4](https://docs.zymbit.com/getting-started/hsm4/), and [HSM6](https://docs.zymbit.com/getting-started/hsm6/).

 ---

-Standard Zymkey and HSMs are supplied with a Real Time Clock (RTC).
+Standard ZYMKEY4 and HSMs are supplied with a Real Time Clock (RTC).
 This capability can be useful for platforms which do not have a built-in RTC, such as Raspberry Pi, but rather depend on NTP for time-keeping.

 Dependence on NTP may cause problems due to unscheduled power outages or unreliable WiFi connections.
 For example, if a deployed application that periodically collects sensor data experiences a power outage and is not able to restore a connection to any available networks upon boot up, the timestamps associated with any collected data would be incorrect.
 On Raspberry Pi, this will be approximate to the last valid timestamp when things were last running normally.